Akuli/oomph/README.md

 - `from "lib.oomph" import foo` syntax?
     - Advantage: no need to write `lib::` in front of everything, can improve readability
     - Disadvantage: makes things more complicated in several ways
-        - Imports can't be sorted line-by-line alphabetically
         - An import can span multiple lines, with lots of stuff imported
+            - Breaks line-by-line sorting
         - More work to implement
-- `union` syntax: should it be one-line `Union(Foo, Bar)` instead of `Foo` and `Bar` on separate lines?
+    - If each import is one line, imports can still be sorted line-by-line alphabetically, and `from` imports will go first
 - rename `switch` to `match`? note that `match` is a beautiful variable name
-- `in` operator: `a in b` vs `b.contains(a)`
 - tempting to use `func` as variable name
-- should union types show up as such when printed, like they do? or should `print(new Optional[int](null))` just print `null`?
+- union types likely shouldn't show up when printed, `print(new (int | null)(null))` just print `null`
 - name of `self`? maybe `instance` or `this`? also considered `inst`, but that's too short
 - some kind of `do,while` loops?
 I don't like how in Python, you need to use `break` if you want multiple lines of code before the condition of a loop.
-- should string lengths and indexing be done in unicode code points instead of utf-8 bytes?
-    - Advantage: easier to understand
-    - Advantage: slicing or indexing never fails due to being in the middle of a character
-    - Disadvantage: slightly slower in programs that input and output utf-8 strings
-        - Maybe store strings as utf-8, but somehow hopefully-not-shittily make indexing work with unicode code points?
 - More agressively prevent variables from leaking: if variable defined inside `if`, not visible outside by default?
 Or at least can be overwritten with another `let`?
-- Negative indexes?
+- Negative list indexes?
 The downside is that `thing[-n:]` (in Python syntax) doesn't do what you would expect when `n=0`.
 - Mutable objects as arguments: yes or no?
 Mutable aliasing can be confusing, but efficient